shoc05/Smart-parking-system/README.md

-# Smart Parking & ANPR System for Bhutan
+# Smart Parking System for Bhutan In collaboration with Jordhen Deepmind System

 ---